This fourth installment of a 7-part series about Domestic Partnership Agreements discusses support when the couple’s relationship ends.

-There are many ways to structure support, but most have in common providing for a fair amount based on the length of the relationship and the parties’ anticipated respective financial positions if their relationship were to end.
+There are many, creative ways to structure support.
+Most provide for a fair amount based on how long the couple stay together and their respective financial positions if their relationship were to end.

-Option 1 – provide for nonmodifiable payments to be made.
-The amount could vary based on the length of the relationship.
+Option 1 – provide for nonmodifiable payments.
+The amount could vary based on how long the couple stays together.
 Agreements may provide different amounts of support to the partner if there are children of the relationship.

-Option 2 – provide for a fixed amount of support, e.g., (a) for 2 years if the relationship is under 7 years; (b) for 4 years if the relationship is more than 7 and but less than or equal to 12 years; (c) for 10 years if the relationship is more than 12 and but less than or equal to 18 years; (d) for the provision to be void if the parties are together more than 18 years.
+Option 2 – provide for a fixed amount of support, e.g., (a) for 2 years if the relationship is under 7 years; (b) for 4 years if the relationship is more than 7 and but less than 12 years; (c) for 10 years if the relationship is more than 12 and but less than 18 years; (d) for the provision to be void if the parties are together more than 18 years.

 Option 3 – provide for a percentage of support based on each party’s prior year’s gross taxable income.
-Under this option, the payment schedule could be as in Option 2, but the amount, rather than being fixed, would be calculated by taking a percentage of each party’s prior year’s gross taxable income less a percentage of the needier party’s prior year’s gross taxable income, then dividing by 12 months.
+The payment schedule could be as in Option 2.
+But the amount, rather than being a fixed sum, would be calculated by taking a percentage of each party’s prior year’s gross taxable income less a percentage of the other party’s prior year’s gross taxable income, then dividing by 12 months.
 For example, if the greater money earner’s gross income for the prior year was $100,000 and the partner’s gross income were $30,000, annual support could be (30% X $100,000) – (20% X $30,000), or $24,000, and monthly support would be $2,000.

 IRS Publication 504 states, unmarried domestic partners (who are not considered “common law married”) can’t file joint U.S. tax returns, but may file only individual 1040 tax returns.